pmyymgf/oldriskbazaar/building-a-risk-market.md

-Building a risk market for the digital age		17th August 2015
+#Building a risk market for the digital age

-Michael Folkson
+Michael Folkson 17th August 2015

 Abstract